10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Accounts Payable 360

-Net Liabilities Assumed $16,236
+Net Liabilities Assumed $17,926

 Use of Estimates

-The preparation of the unaudited condensed interim consolidated financial statements in conformity with GAAP requires the Company’s management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements and the reported amounts of expenses during the reporting period.
+The preparation of these unaudited condensed interim consolidated financial statements in conformity with GAAP requires the Company’s management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed interim consolidated financial statements and the reported amounts of expenses during the reporting period.

 Making estimates requires management to exercise significant judgment.
 It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the unaudited condensed interim consolidated financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
 Accordingly, the actual results could differ from those estimates.

 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company did not have any cash equivalents as of February 29, 2024 and May 31, 2023.
+The Company did not have any cash equivalents as of August 31, 2024, and May 31, 2024.

 7